 The reproach hardly impeded Aitmatov’s success.
 Three years later in Moscow, Aitmatov debuted his first play, The Ascent of Mount Fuji, “the most provocative and talked-about drama in Moscow,” The New York Times wrote.
 Set in 1942, the play revolves around a reunion of four classmates, their wives and a former schoolteacher.
 One by one, through recollections, they grapple with the shame of having turned their backs against a friend who had attempted to defy Stalin.

-The play’s us debut also coincided with a Soviet-sponsored, 25-day, multicity tour of the us, with Aitmatov playing the role of the ussr’s special envoy.
-The trip ended with a televised viewing of the joint Soyuz-Apollo mission alongside us novelist Kurt Vonnegut.
+The play’s US debut also coincided with a Soviet-sponsored, 25-day, multicity tour of the US, with Aitmatov playing the role of the USSR’s special envoy.
+The trip ended with a televised viewing of the joint Soyuz-Apollo mission alongside American novelist Kurt Vonnegut.
 The two did not share the same views: Aitmatov emphasized the “very important aspect of the moral and ethical relations between our two countries,” and Vonnegut tied the event to ideas of “adversaries” and “greater strength.”
 Aitmatov cautioned his fellow writer, “If one is to seek a source of strength in confrontation alone, one should maintain a boxing stance all the time.”